diogomaul/my-website/content/posts/personal-website/index.md

 So let's get started.
 You'll see that there are always more than oneor two ways to get to the same result, but I'll focus on what I did to get where I'm now, typping this post.

-1. Installing Chocolatey
+### 1. Installing Chocolatey
-  * (yes, a tool you need to install first in order to get the tool you want, funny right?
-Welcome to IT).
+Yes, a tool you need to install first in order to get the tool you want, funny right?
+Welcome to IT.

 Chocolatey is a package manager that will help you downloading Hugo (and many other things you might need for future projects, so it's a cool tool to have installed anyways)

 The easiest way to install it is using the individual installation step, following these 5 easy steps:

-* First, run Powerhsell (or the new Windows Terminal) as an administrator.
+##### a.
+First, run Powerhsell (or the new Windows Terminal) as an administrator.
   * Right-click and select Run as Adminsitrator

-* Second, run the following command.
+##### b.
+Then, run the following command.
 (Important Note: This will set your powershell execution policy to ByPass, you can read more here: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.2)

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

 ```

-* Third, wait for the command to complete a test if chocolatey is installed running
+##### c.
+Finally, wait for the command to complete a test if chocolatey is installed running

 ```
 choco -?
 ```

-2. Installing HUGO
+### 2. Installing HUGO

 All right, now with Chocolatey out of the way, we can start doing some business here.
-Depending on which OS you are using, the options will vary a bit, but this is what worked as a charm for me:
+Depending on which OS you are using, the options will vary a bit, but this is what worked as a charm for me.

 To install HUGO, all you need to do is running the following Chocolatey command line: